 - Place halves in a baking dish, open side up.
 Fill dish with 1/4 inch water.

 - Coat the interior of the halves with butter.
 Spread brown sugar over butter, and drizzle with maple syrup.

 - Bake for 1 hour to 1 hour 15 minutes until squash is tender and tops are browned.

 Chai Spice Ice Cream

 Ever since I made the Cheese Cake Ice Cream, I have been IN LOVE with making quick flavored ice creams at home.
-This recipe is pretty much the same as the Cheese Cake Ice Cream, but with different additives.
-Plus- you don't need an ice cream maker!
+This recipe is pretty much the same as the Cheese Cake Ice Cream, but with different spices.
+Plus- you don’t need an ice cream maker!